brimdata/zed/zng/docs/spec.md

 #eos
 ```

-It is recommended that a TZNG stream or file be terminated with an
+A TZNG stream or file should be terminated with an end-of-stream marker.
+This
-end-of-stream marker.
-This explicitly clears all of the previous type tag
+This explicitly clears all of the previous type tag bindings and aliases,
-bindings and aliases, allowing multiple TZNG files with overlapping tags to be concatenated without the tags colliding.
-However, a TZNG reader should not
+allowing multiple TZNG files with overlapping tags to be concatenated without
-generate an error if a TZNG end-of-stream marker is not present.
+the tags colliding.
+However, a TZNG reader should not generate an error if a
+TZNG end-of-stream marker is not present.

 ### 4.2 Type Grammar